m4r35n357/VisualOptimizers/README.md

 make CCC=gcc test-multi-3d
 make CCC=gcc test-multi-8d
 ```
-For 1000 runs expect it to take up to an hour to complete.
 This is a _manually created_ table of the output, showing only the number of passes:
 ```
                                                 Command       NM       spiral     spiral         cut         cut